au-ts/sel4_profiler/toperf/README.md

 # toperf tool
 - This repository serves as a tool to convert from seL4 sample packets to a format that perf can interpret.
-This is specifically for the PERFILE2.
+This is specifically for the perf file format v2.

 - By utilising the pre-existing perf infrastructure we're able to take advantage of the many perf tools, as well as open source tools like flamegraph

+- Please see the `example/` directory for an example using the toperf tool.

 ## Installation
 - This tool is written in the Rust Programming Language, and can be installed by following the link https://www.rust-lang.org/tools/install